pkalivas/radiate/docs/index.md

 ## Key Features

 - **Genetic Engine**: The central component orchestrating the genetic algorithm.
-It manages the population, evaluates fitness, and handles selection, crossover, and mutation processes.
+It manages the ecosystem, evaluates fitness, and handles selection, crossover, and mutation processes.
 It is designed to be flexible and extensible, allowing customization to fit specific optimization requirements.

 - **Codex**: Responsible for encoding and decoding genetic information.
 It acts as a bridge between the problem space and the solution space, allowing the genetic algorithm to operate on abstract genetic representations while solving real-world problems.